JVital2013/pihole-router/README.md

 On eth1, we're establishing that the Pi's PI address will be 192.168.1.1, with a subnet mask of 255.255.255.0

-**13.**  Edit /etc/iptables/rules.4 on the Pi to match this file.
-TODO: Insert link
+**13.**  Edit /etc/iptables/rules.4 on the Pi to [match this file here](https://github.com/JVital2013/pihole-router/blob/main/examples/ipv4/rules.v4)

 There's a lot going on here, so let's break it down a bit